Into the West (miniseries): Episode 3: "Dreams and Schemes"

 Meanwhile, Margaret Light Shines Wheeler has taken a job in a guest house in San Francisco, but continues to look for her father.
 Jacob remained with the army, but became disillusioned at the treatment of Native Americans in Oregon and returned to trapping in the mountains in California.
 After spotting an army unit sporting a Bear Flag, Margaret inquires if any of them know Jacob Wheeler.
 A sergeant tells her that Jacob is among them and says he will lead her to him.
 When the two enter a barn, he tries to rape her.
-Margaret is saved by Ethan Biggs (Daniel Gillies), a British immigrant photographer.
+Margaret is saved by Ethan Biggs, a British immigrant photographer.
 Margaret goes to work for Biggs and the two eventually fall in love and marry.

 While working in the photo studio, a local wheelwright tells Margaret a trapper in the mountains has fixed a broken wagon wheel for some settlers.
 Certain that it's her father, Margaret convinces Biggs to join her looking for the trapper's camp.
 When they find the camp, Jacob at first takes them for thieves and nearly shoots them.
 Margaret shows him the wooden medicine wheel necklace and he realizes that she is his daughter.
 Jacob then goes to Rancho Paradiso and is reunited with his family.

 On the plains, white encroachment has become an undeniable problem for the tribes.
-Running Fox and Dog Star join several other chiefs—including Conquering Bear (Graham Greene)—at the signing of the Treaty of Fort Laramie (1851).
+Running Fox and Dog Star join several other chiefs—including Conquering Bear—at the signing of the Treaty of Fort Laramie (1851).
 All three agree that the peace is precarious but decide to give the agreement a chance.

 A little later, Loved by the Buffalo is visiting Conquering Bear's village.
 A cow escapes from a passing Mormon wagon train and rampages through the village, causing considerable damage.
 The villagers try to give the cow back to the settlers, but they become frightened at the sight of the Indians and run away.
 The tribe decides to keep the cow as compensation for the damage and butcher it.
 A platoon of soldiers soon arrive, in command of a lieutenant who has no respect for the Native Americans.
 The lieutenant demands that the cow be returned and the "thief" be handed over.
 Conquering Bear tries to explain the situation to the soldiers, but his efforts are thwarted by a drunken scout who intentionally mistranslates the negotiations.
 The lieutenant orders his soldiers to open fire on the village, but the warriors fight back.
 Conquering Bear is killed, but his warriors manage to kill the lieutenant, the drunken translator, and every single soldier in the party.
 (Note: this event is based on the August 1854 Grattan massacre.)